Cellular & Smartphones

 I have always had an interest in weather, and have run my own weather station for many years from my home, here in Victoria, BC, Canada.
 My two main uses for a portable weather station:

 - measuring conditions when I am out in the field taking astronomical photographs and observing

 - adding weather information to my travel blog and website for exotic locations and while at sea cruising

-I have the night vision version of the Kestrel 4500 Weather and Environmental Meter, so I can read weather measurements during astronomical observing without destroying my night vision.
-I also have the mounting kit for the weather station, which includes a weather vane to keep the unit pointed into the prevailing wind while mounted on a tripod and ball head mount.
-I also have the data transfer cradle, so I can take the data from automatically recorded weather readings into a computer for further analysis in a spreadsheet.
+The night vision model of the Kestrel 4500 Weather Meter allows me to read weather measurements during astronomical observing without destroying my night vision.
+The mounting kit for the weather station includes a weather vane to keep the unit pointed into the prevailing wind while mounted on a tripod and ball head mount.
+The data transfer cradle allows me to transfer the data from automatically recorded weather readings into a computer for further analysis.